mathieures/python-html-parser/README.md

 I started to write this module because I wanted to keep a project I was developing with as few depdendencies as possible.
 Instead of relying on `BeautifulSoup`, that I often use, I wondered if I could write my own custom HTML parser, tailored to my needs, written in 100 % standard Python.
 The advantage I see in having this file in a project instead of `BeautifulSoup` is that everything is in one file.

-The `TargettedParser` class could be compared to BeautifoulSoup's `SoupStrainer`, but way less advanced.
+The `TargettedParser` class could be compared to BeautifulSoup's `SoupStrainer`, but way less advanced.
 The advantage of this class is that everything fits in one file, which I personally like.

 ## Possible improvements